On This Page

 g++ -Wall -Wextra -Wpedantic -o hello hello.cpp

-After running the command, you should see a window like the following:
+After running the command, verify you see a window like the following:

-After running the command, you should see a window displaying, "Hello, World!", like the following:
+After running the command, verify you see a window displaying, "Hello, World!", like the following: